CSCfi/csc-user-guide/docs/apps/sofi3d.md

 ## Usage

-The SOFI3D module is available on Puhti using the following command:
+The SOFI3D module is available on Puhti and can be loaded using the following command:

 `module load sofi3d`